minettebrink/image-to-video/tutorial.md

 - To configure the builder, select Dockerfile and write `./Dockerfile` in the docker file location and the Work directory `/back_end`.

     <img src="assets/builder_backend.png" width="500" alt="Builder Backend">
-- After you've deployed the front end, add the front end URL as an environment variable with the name `ALLOWED_ORIGINS` to the backend.
+- After you've deployed the frontend, add the frontend URL as an environment variable with the name `ALLOWED_ORIGINS` to the backend.

     <img src="assets/variable_backend.png" width="500" alt="Variable Backend">
 - In the Instance section, select the GPU category and choose L40s.